 - Top 10 employee gift ideas

-It’s important to recognize your employees regularly to cultivate a work environment in which they’re happy to work.
+Regardless of if your organization is a business or a nonprofit, it’s important to recognize your employees regularly to cultivate a work environment in which they’re happy to work.
 Gifts can make a meaningful addition to any employee recognition program.
 Read on to find out why.

 Employee gift basics